Direct Services

 Support Groups

-The Center for Empowerment and Education facilitates support groups each semester at the campus office.
-Other support groups are available at our main office.
-Support groups are open to any WCSU student, regardless if they are currently receiving services or not.
+The Center for Empowerment and Education offers support groups that are open to any WCSU student, regardless if they are currently receiving services or not.

-To register or inquire about any of the above groups, please contact our Campus Counselor/Advocate, Rachel Krehel, at rachel.k@thecenterct.org.
+To register or inquire about support groups, please contact Carly, carly.m@thecenterct.org.